lanarka/rpi-zerotier-asterisk-lte/README.md

 # rpi-zerotier-asterisk-lte

-Few simple steps to bake simple portable PBX
+A few simple steps to bake a simple portable PBX

 ## Features
 - 4G LTE connection